Gap-labelling conjecture with nonzero magnetic field: The magnetic gap-labelling group

-In this section, we introduce and start our study of the so-called magnetic gap-labelling group.
+In this section, we introduce and start our study of what we shall call the magnetic gap-labelling group.
 Inspired by Bellissard's gap-labelling conjecture \cite{Bellissard4}, we show that the magnetic gap-labelling conjecture can be completely stated in the language of minimal totally disconnected dynamical systems.
 More precisely, we assume that we are given $p$ commuting homeomorphisms $T=(T_j)_{1\leq j\leq p}$ of a Cantor space $\Sigma$ which preserve a Borel probability measure $\mu$.
-So $\Sigma$ is compact totally disconnected without isolated points and these homeomorphisms then generate a minimal action of the abelian free group $\Z^p$ so that $T_j$ corresponds to the action of the vector $\psi_j\in \Z^p$. {{Of particular interest is the case of strongly minimal actions.
-These are defined as follows. }}
+So $\Sigma$ is compact totally disconnected without isolated points and these homeomorphisms then generate a minimal action of the abelian free group $\Z^p$ so that $T_j$ corresponds to the action of the canonical basis vector $\psi_j\in \Z^p$.